City of Richmond

-Lead Based Paint Hazard Control Program
+Lead-Based Paint Hazard Control Program

-The RVA Lead-based Paint Hazard Control Program is a FREE program funded by the U.S. Department of Housing and Urban Development (HUD) to control health hazards caused by lead-based paint in housing built before 1978 where children under 6, or where a pregnant woman may reside.
+The RVA Lead-based Paint Hazard Control Program was a FREE program funded by the U.S. Department of Housing and Urban Development (HUD) to control health hazards caused by lead-based paint in housing built before 1978 where children under 6, or where a pregnant woman may reside.

 There is no safe level of lead found in the body, so have your child tested today!